apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 # Controlling the S3A Directory Marker Behavior

-This document discusses an performance feature of the S3A
+This document discusses a performance feature of the S3A
 connector: directory markers are not deleted unless the client is explicitly configured to do so.